tomaszz95/asgeodesy/README.md

 <h1>Geodesy site</h1>

 <p>Hello, I present to you my company website project - completely finished and functional website for geodesy company.
-I work as a land surveyor in a moment of creating the page, so I decided to develop a website for a made-up geodesic company.
+I work as a land surveyor in a moment of creating the page, so I decided to develop a website for a made-up geodesic company.</p>
-The page is created in Polish language.</p>

 <p>I encourage you to check the website - uploaded to vercel <a href='https://asgeodesy.netlify.app/'>ASGeodesy</a>.</p>